hunterpope03/personal-cs-projects/basic-front-end-calculator/v1.0.0/README.md

 # Basic-Front-End-Calculator

+NOTE: To access this project's webpage, visit the Pages section of this repository.
+This webpage contains links to all of the projects in this repository.

 This basic front-end calculator was created using HTML, CSS, and JavaScript (including the jQuery library).
 It functions similarly to the pre-iOS 18 calculator, offering automatic calculations where certain expressions are instantly evaluated upon being entered.
 It supports basic arithmetic, unary, and decimal operations with a responsive user-interface.
 I utilized jQuery heavily to simplify DOM manipulation, creating a smooth-flowing experience for any user.

 The HTML structure for this project is extremely simple.
 I follow a semantic structure, making divisions for each row of the calculator.